albar965/littlenavmap-manual/src/en/INTRO.rst

 .. figure:: ../images/ui_warning_err.jpg

-    A red error message in the flight plan footer and a orange warning message in the flight plan fuel report.
+    A red error message in the flight plan footer and an orange warning message in the flight plan fuel report.

 .. _ui-tables: